Connect with us

 🌟 The menstrual cycle.

 If you aren’t pregnant, it also sheds the unused endometrial lining at the termination of the cycle.
 If you have a normal menstrual cycle of about 25 to 28 days, the luteal phase will last for about 12 to 14 days.
-If you have a menstrual cycle lesser than 25 days, the luteal phase can be shorter.
+If you have a menstrual cycle of less than 25 days, the luteal phase can be shorter.

 🌟 Luteal phase